cnathan885/Topic-Modeling-news-articles/README.md

 The news articles were collected from a news website during 2015-2016 and include business/finance news on vaarious markets around the globe.

+See the full tour here:

 Data variables:

-Document ID: each document corresponds to a news article
+- Document ID: each document corresponds to a news article

-text: full text content of the news article
+- text: full text content of the news article

-date: date of the article
+- date: date of the article

-heading: title of the article
+- heading: title of the article

-R packages needed
+R packages needed:

+- "tm"

+- "SnowballC"

+- "topicmodels"

+- "wordcloud"